Shopify/themekit/docs/index.md

 your store, as well as its theme files.

 To do so, log into the Shopify store, and create a private app.
-In the Shopify Admin, go to Apps and click on View private apps.
+In the Shopify Admin, go to Apps and click on `Manage private apps`.
 From there, click Generate API credentials to create your private app.
 Make sure to set the permissions of **Theme templates and theme assets** to have ***Read and write*** access in order to generate the appropriate API credentials, then click Save.